 Reasons Index Funds Might Be a Better Choice for the Average Investor

-Put bluntly, many people don't understand that successful investing is most often about avoiding major mistakes.
+Many people don't understand that successful investing is most often about avoiding major mistakes.
 You need to acquire a diversified collection of great assets at good prices, hold them in a tax-efficient way for long periods (often spanning 25 years or more), and let time do the rest.
-If you aren't particularly fond of using direct stock purchase plans and dividend reinvestment plans -- a great strategy if you have the discipline to stick to it and one that has minted many, many secret millionaires such as the minimum-wage earning janitor Ronald Read, who accumulated $8,000,000 -- index funds are a decent mechanism to harness the same formula.
+Index funds are an excellent mechanism to harness the same formula.

 1. You Can Save Money By Investing in Low-Cost Index Funds

 When you invest in low-cost index funds, the management fee or expense ratio can be as low as 0.10% of assets per year compared to 1% or 2% for other types of mutual funds.
 In practical terms, that means for every $100,000 you had in a Roth IRA or 401(k), you'd indirectly pay $100 in fees to the money management company compared to paying $2,000 with a more expensive actively managed fund.
 That is an extra $1,900 per year in your pocket.
 Over long periods of time, that is hundreds of thousands, or even millions, of dollars in additional wealth.